-What You Should Know More About Adventure in Bali
+People Also Ask About Adventure in Bali

-Visa on arrival is offered in Bali for Indian passport holders.
+Is a visa required for Bali?
+Is there visa on arrival in Bali?Visa on arrival is offered in Bali for Indian passport holders.
 Visa on arrival is acceptable in Bali but limits your stay for a maximum of 30 days.
 You can seek to extend your visa or another 30 days by paying a fee of US$35.
 There are many travel agents around the airport who would be helpful in getting your Visa extended.

 Getting a visa on arrival is, however, a pretty straightforward process in Bali and you won’t have to wait for too much to step into the country.

-The local currency in Bali is the Indonesian Rupiah wherein 1 Indian Rupee amounts to 206.39 Indonesian Rupiah (IDR).
+What is the currency of Bali?The local currency in Bali is the Indonesian Rupiah wherein 1 Indian Rupee amounts to 206.39 Indonesian Rupiah (IDR).
 Several hotels will however accept payment in US$ too.

-The local language is Balinese.
+What language is used in Bali?The local language is Balinese.
 However, you will be able to well converse in English at most places around the country.

-The most popular season to visit Bali is during the months of May, June and July.
+When is the best time for a vacation in Bali?The most popular season to visit Bali is during the months of May, June, and July.
 This is when Bali is the coolest.
 After July, Bali gets annual rainfalls and won’t be too suitable for day trips.
 Other times of the year are too hot.
 However, you will always get high humidity regardless of the time you visit Bali.

-While even a lifetime won’t seem enough to explore the beautiful Balinese Islands, you can hope to make a decent vacation in two weeks.
+How many should I plan my holidays for?While even a lifetime won’t seem enough to explore the beautiful Balinese Islands, you can hope to make a decent vacation in two weeks.
 This includes being a part of all major activities, visiting all popular places and being a part of the Balinese culture and celebrations.
 If you are taking a honeymoon, a week of stay should be enough.
 However, if you want to exploe the country fully, as a traveler, use your 30 days of visa!

-Bali is quite humid all round the year.
+How is the general climate in Bali?
+What kind of climate is there in Bali?Bali is quite humid all round the year.
 The days are always hot with the sun shining at its best!
 The average temperature during the day is about 26 degree Celsius.
 Nights are more comfortable but still humid.
 You will want to pack your bags likewise.

-You won’t need to carry too much on your trip to Bali and even if you have forgotten something, you will most likely be able to buy it locally.
+What all should my travel luggage include?You won’t need to carry too much on your trip to Bali and even if you have forgotten something, you will most likely be able to buy it locally.
 Being one of the most frequented islands, you are never far from supplies, whatever it may be.
 This also gives you the advantage of being able to carry a lighter bag.

 Overall, your Bali packing should be about:

-Bali is one of the least expensive countries to explore.
+Is Bali expensive?Bali is one of the least expensive countries to explore.
 You can hope to make a budget trip under INR20,000 for a week and inclusive of stay, food and transports.
 The overall trip cost will depend on the kind of vacation you are looking for.
 Staying in cities like Seminyak wil cost you more but you will have access to all things luxurious.
 However, if you have a tight budget, you can find really cheap accommodations in places like Ubud.

 The same goes for transportation and food.
 Going by public transport would be the cheapest option but you would be limited by timing and route flexibility.
 At the same time, you can also hire a bicycle at a very cheap rate to go around the country.

-Bali is full of natural and outdoor escapades.
+What are the best adventure activities that can be done in Bali?Bali is full of natural and outdoor escapades.
 If you have been looking to challenge yourself, there are many ways you can feel the adrenaline rush in your blood!

 Here are some of the things that you can choose from: